What is the #iwill Fund?

 If you are looking for funding for project delivery, rather than investing as a match funder, you will need to apply directly to one of the #iwill Fund match funders.
 Each match funder will have different approaches to funding.

-We expect funding opportunities to open in spring 2019.
 To stay up-to-date, sign up for the #iwill campaign newsletter.
 You can also see the latest news by following #iwillFund on Twitter.

 Here is the latest list of partners the #willFund is working with: https://www.tnlcommunityfund.org.uk/funding/programmes/iwill-fund#section-2

 The #iwill Fund will look to support activities that create opportunities for 10-20 year-olds to take part in social action, in line with the ambitions of the #iwill campaign.
 The #iwill Fund Leadership Board set the funding priority areas for the #iwill Fund in line with our principles: